GeorgLink/Business-Model-Canvas-MD-template/Customer_Relationships.md

 To better understand our customer needs and expectations, we create a community forum around our products and services, where they can exchange knowledge, get helps and find advice among fellow users.

 Last but not least, Hybrid Commute uses co-creation strategy in which we upload videos and podcast to promote user-generated content.
-This will help answer user questions and allows consumers to submit ideas, designs or content</p>
+This also help answer user questions and allows consumers to submit ideas, designs or content.</p>